-- C. If patient has any pulse or respirations or has arrest witnessed by EMS personnel; begin CPR with C-spine protection. - D. Establish and secure airway according to Airway Management Protocol 6901. - E. Full immobilization. - F. On scene time should be less than five (5) minutes, if possible. - G. If patient is entrapped, consider Cease-Efforts Protocol 9102 per direct MCP order.
+- C. If patient has any pulse or respirations or has arrest witnessed by EMS personnel, begin CPR with C-spine protection. - D. Establish and secure airway according to Airway Management Protocol 4901. - E. If intubated and unable to ventilate due to increased airway pressures, reconfirm proper ET placement and perform bilateral chest decompression. - F. As soon as possible and without delaying transport, establish two (2) IV lines of normal saline with as large a catheter as possible up to a 14 gauge and administer 20 ml/kg normal saline IV up to 2 liters and reassess. - G. Full immobilization. - H. On scene time should be < 5 minutes, if possible. - I. If patient is entrapped, consider Cease-Efforts Protocol 9102 per direct MCP order.

-H. Consult MCP for further treatment orders.
+J. Consult MCP for further treatment orders.

-Burns can be caused by direct thermal injury, exposure to caustic chemicals, and contact with electrical sources.
+Burns can be caused by direct thermal injury, exposure to caustic chemicals, or contact with electrical sources.
 Factors to be considered when treating burn patients include the nature of the burn, whether the patient was in an enclosed space, the source of the burn, the patient's history, the duration of the contact, and the temperature of the thermal agent.
 Always protect providers from exposures to hazardous materials.
 NEVER ATTEMPT TO REMOVE PATIENT FROM AN IMMEDIATELY DANGEROUS TO LIFE AND HEALTH (IDLH) ENVIRONMENT UNLESS TRAINED, CERTIFIED, AND PROPERLY EQUIPPED.
 NEVER PLACE YOURSELF OR YOUR CREW IN DANGER.
 Decontamination, if necessary, should be done by appropriate certified personnel.

-- A. Perform Initial Treatment / Universal Patient Care Protocol and follow the proper protocol for medical management based on clinical presentation. - B. Stop the burning process: - Thermal burns: Irrigate the burned area with tepid water (sterile, if possible) to cool skin.
-DO NOT attempt to wipe off semisolids (grease, tar, wax, etc.).
-DO NOT apply ice.
+- A. Perform Initial Treatment / Universal Patient Care Protocol and follow the proper protocol for medical management based on clinical presentation. - B. Stop the burning process: - Thermal burns: Flush the burned area with tepid water (sterile, if possible) to cool the skin.
+Do not attempt to wipe off semisolids (grease, tar, wax, etc.).
+Do not apply ice.
 Dry the body when the burn area is ≥ 10% BSA to prevent hypothermia. - 2.
-Dry chemical burns: Brush off dry powder and irrigate with copious amounts of tepid water (sterile, if possible) for 20 minutes.
+Dry chemical burns: Brush off dry powder, then flush with copious amounts of tepid water (sterile, if possible) for 20 minutes.
 Continue en route to the hospital. - 3.
-Liquid chemical burns: Irrigate the burned area with copious amounts of tepid water (sterile, if possible) for 20 minutes.
-Continue en route to the hospital. - C. If signs of respiratory involvement are present, such as facial burns, singed face or nasal hairs, swollen, sooty, or reddened mucous membranes, or patient was in a confined space and/or unconscious, assume inhalation injury and treat per Inhalation Injury Protocol 6304. - D. Remove clothing from around burned area, but DO NOT remove/peel off skin or tissue.
-Remove and secure all jewelry and tight fitting clothing. - E. Assess the extent of the burn using the Rule of Nines and the degree of burn severity. - F. Minor Burns: - Cover with clean dressing.
+Liquid chemical burns: Flush the burned area with copious amounts of tepid water (sterile, if possible) for 20 minutes.
+Continue en route to the hospital. - C. If signs of respiratory involvement are present such as facial burns, singed face or nasal hairs, swollen, sooty, or reddened mucous membranes, or patient was in a confined space and/or unconscious, assume inhalation injury and treat per Inhalation Injury Protocol 4304. - D. Remove clothing from around burned area, but do not remove/peel off skin or tissue.
+Remove and secure all jewelry and tight fitting clothing. - E. Assess the extent of the burn using the Rule of Nines and the degree of burn severity. - F. Minor Burns: - 1.
+Cover with clean dressing.

 - 2. Consider application of cool/moist compress. - 3.
-Notify Medical Command and transport.
+Consider Patient Comfort/Pain Management Protocol 4902